tedklin/dynamical/README.md

 [![Build Status](https://travis-ci.com/tedklin/dynamical.svg?token=EQ1yVHxTi52hGw7TPsW5&branch=master)](https://travis-ci.com/tedklin/dynamical)

-*DynamiCal* is a (WIP) control systems framework that aims to be both educational and applicable, with an intuitive interface and careful software design in C++.
+*DynamiCal* is a (WIP) header-only control systems framework that aims to be both educational and applicable, with an intuitive interface and careful software design in C++.

 This project was born out of a desire to further explore some ideas taught in an introductory class on systems ([EECS16B @Berkeley](https://inst.eecs.berkeley.edu/~ee16b/sp20/)).
 Concepts like state-space representation, stability, and feedback piqued my interest in particular.
 While 16B covered these from a mostly theoretical perspective, I wanted to see what the theory would translate to in software for real applications.